-Program Implementation Status Action 131 units in 2020 As a result of the Housing Quality Standards Inspection requirements of the HCV Rental Assistance Program, homes were rehabilitated, including: 173 units in 2018 211 units in 2019 121 between January and April in 2020 COVID waivers in place April 2020 - September 2021 108 units between October 2021 and December 2021 H-A-4 Meet and confer with Sonoma County Planning staff on a regular basis to address housing needs of lower income and special needs groups, to coordinate regarding issues including infrastructure, zoning and land use, annexations, community acceptance strategies, homeless shelters, farmworkers, persons with disabilities, environmental issues, funding, and impact fees.
+Program Implementation Status Action As a result of the Housing Quality Standards Inspection requirements of the HCV Rental Assistance Program, homes were rehabilitated, including: 173 units in 2018 211 units in 2019 121 between January and April in 2020 COVID waivers in place April 2020 - September 2021 108 units between October 2021 and December 2021 H-A-4 Meet and confer with Sonoma County Planning staff on a regular basis to address housing needs of lower income and special needs groups, to coordinate regarding issues including infrastructure, zoning and land use, annexations, community acceptance strategies, homeless shelters, farmworkers, persons with disabilities, environmental issues, funding, and impact fees.
 The City continues to meet and confer with Sonoma County Planning staff on a regular basis to address housing needs of lower-income and special-needs groups, to coordinate regarding issues including infrastructure, zoning and land use, annexations, community acceptance strategies, homeless shelters, farmworkers, persons with disabilities, environmental issues, funding, and impact fees.
-Delete Santa Rosa planners attend monthly Planning Advisory Committee (PAC) meetings, made up of Planning staff from each of the nine cities within the county and from the County of Sonoma, to collaborate on state legislation related to housing and work with Sonoma County planners on annexation initiatives.
+Santa Rosa planners attend monthly Planning Advisory Committee (PAC) meetings, made up of Planning staff from each of the nine cities within the county and from the County of Sonoma, to collaborate on state legislation related to housing and work with Sonoma County planners on annexation initiatives.
+Delete.
+The City meets with Sonoma County Staff regularly to coordinate regional efforts.
+Regional efforts will be addressed through additional Housing Element programs.